adonisjs/v6-docs/content/docs/database/introduction.md

 # SQL and ORMs

 SQL databases are popular for storing the application's data in persistent storage.
-You can use any libraries and ORMS to make SQL queries inside an AdonisJS application.
+You can use any libraries and ORMs to make SQL queries inside an AdonisJS application.

 However, the AdonisJS core team [has created/maintains Lucid](https://lucid.adonisjs.com/docs/introduction).
 Lucid is a SQL query builder and an Active Record ORM built on top of [Knex](https://knexjs.org/).
 We created Lucid back in 2016 and maintain it to date.